yashtaggy/yashtaggy/README.md

 ## Hi there! 😃 I'm Yash Tagunde
 ### I am a B Tech final year Computer Science Engineering student, specialized in Artificial Intelligence and Edge Computing.
+I’m passionate about coding, problem-solving, and building impactful solutions.

 <!--
 **yashtaggy/yashtaggy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.